deshondixon/data-structures-and-algorithms/javascript/code-challenges/README.md

 ## References

 Got help from Martin Hansen and Don Choi.
+Used Sheyna's examples from class.